 Six decades ago in the Riverwest neighborhood on Milwaukee’s north side, a kindergarten boy stood at the edge of the Fratney Street School playground and watched a steam locomotive struggle past with a seemingly endless train of railroad cars.

 “Those engines would shake the school,” Jim Albrecht said.
-“The smoke and steam would be so thick that I’d miss the first three or four cars.”
-He added, “I would put my hands over my ears… the whistle was so loud, and they blew for every crossing.”
+“I would put my hands over my ears.…The whistle was so loud, and they blew for every crossing.”

-When Jim began watching trains in the years following World War II, railroads had already been a part of Riverwest for nearly a century.
-In fact, the Beer Line bicycle trail follows a section of one of the oldest railroad right-of-ways in the state.
+When Jim began watching trains in the years following World War II, railroads had already been a part of Milwaukee for nearly a century.
+In fact, today’s Beerline recreational trail follows one of the oldest railroad right of ways in the state.

 The Milwaukee & Waukesha, chartered in 1847 with construction beginning two years later, was the state’s first railroad.
 In 1852, a second railroad, the La Crosse & Milwaukee, started building northward from its terminus at North Third Street and Highland Avenue on the west bank of the Milwaukee River.
 The line followed the river alongside Commerce Street to its engine terminal and railroad yard at the southeast corner of North Avenue and Humboldt Boulevard.
 From there, the line ducked under the North Avenue viaduct and climbed the river bluff to today’s Gordon Park, and turned northwest through the Riverwest neighborhood.

 In 1869, the two railroads were joined by via a north–south connector track between the former M&W in the Menomonee Valley and the La Crosse & Milwaukee at North Milwaukee Junction near Thirty-Second and Hampton.